Title I Parent and Family Engagement Policy and Compact

 - Use multiple methods of communication to families such as emails, phone calls, conferences, Keep in Touch, News to Choose, text messages, Wednesday folder forms, Twitter, Facebook, regular web updates of school news, newsletters, fliers, calendars, and parent resource links.

-- Encourage all caregivers to attend an annual meeting on October 15, 2021, at 9:00 am, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
+- Encourage all caregivers to attend an annual meeting on October 14, 2022 to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.

 - Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as SOL Nights, Title 1 Parent Coffee, etc.